 This is the last stage of syphilis with noticeable symptoms.
 At the end of the secondary stage, the latent stage of syphilis shows up if no medical attention is sought.

 This is the stage where the disease is not active and is showing no symptoms.
 The disease appears hidden, yet, it can still be spread from one person to another.
-An infected person can house syphilis for long if no treatment is given.
+Syphilis is present in the body of an infected individual for a very long time if no treatment is given.
 Latent stage of syphilis can be early or late.
 Early latent syphilis occurs where the infection took place within the past one year or 12 months.
 Late latent syphilis is that where the infection occurred more than a year past or more than 12 months.
 Latent syphilis then develops into tertiary syphilis.

 Up to 15-30% of infected persons who do not get treated for syphilis experience tertiary syphilis.
 This happens 10 to 30 years after the appearance of the first syphilitic sore.
 Syphilis at its tertiary stage can affect many organs in different parts of the body including the heart, the brain, the blood vessels, the eyes, and the spinal cord.
 This is the terminal stage of the disease and it can result to death.